sneddonucsf/2021-Developmental-single-cell-multi-omic/README.md

 snATAC_Seq_Analysis.R - Initialize snATAC Seq analysis from 10x Genomics CellRanger outs with ArchR.
 Script details creating Arrow Files, initializing ArchR project, filtering, dimensional reduction, clustering, UMAP visualization, and snATAC-Seq scRNA Seq unconstrained integration.

-GWAS_SNP_analysis - Folder containing the relevant scripts and files in order to perform GWAS enrichment scoring on the snATAC Seq endocrine dataset.
-The folder contains all of the necessary files and scripts to calculate T1D and T2D SNP enrichment on a cell-type specific manner.

 In_Vitro_FEV_KO_DESeq2.R - Generate differentially expressed genes between FEV WT and KO conditions from bulk RNA Sequencing datasets.
 Script details loading in count files from 6 samples (3 pairs of WT and KO differentiations) and performing differential gene expression analysis with DESeq2.